 Procedural Skills and Fluency—this can often be the exclusive focus of a math class.
 Sometime we think that without skills, students can’t solve problems, and this is true.
 But teachers also need to balance procedural skills with knowing why a procedure or skill is important to our daily lives or future jobs.

 Conceptual Understanding—teachers and students need a strong, interrelated network of math skills together with mental and physical representations of those skills.
 Building these representations and deepening understanding is challenging.
 This article presents some strategies to help you in this area.

 Applications—students need to be able to apply math procedures to problems.
 Problems can come from a variety of sources, including traditional word problems, open-ended problems with many solutions, purely mathematical problems, and real-world applications in physical science, social science, engineering, design, manufacturing, or the arts.

 If you are a teacher who is wondering how to move in the direction of problem-solving in your classroom, I encourage you to focus on the following areas, with some free downloadable supports to help you make the transition.
 They are: Improving Math Discourse, Focusing on Process Standards, and Providing Scaffolding for Problem-Solving.

 Improving Math Discourse In Your Classroom

 Another past blog post discusses being deliberate in the use of our classroom discussions.
-This post was inspired by Ellen Edmond’s webinar, How Do You Get Your Students Talking Mathematically, available for free on the Sadlier website.
+This post was inspired by Ellen Edmonds’s webinar, How Do You Get Your Students Talking Mathematically, available for free on the Sadlier website.
 It details classroom discourse goals, strategies, teacher moves, and implementation suggestions.

 Focusing On Process Standards